All About The Home Warranty

 The home warranty has some gray areas.
 For instance, most of them require that the homeowner perform proper and timely maintenance of appliances and systems that are covered.
 This often provides an out for unscrupulous companies to wriggle out of paying claims.

-Some home warranties place limits on the number of service calls you are allowed.
+Some home warranties limit the number of service calls you are allowed.
 Also, there may be dollar caps on the payouts, so you need to do your homework and read the contracts carefully before you purchase one.

 Is a Home Warranty Worth It?

 If you have an emergency fund, you are financially prepared for unexpected breakdowns and failures.
-It may make more sense to throw the cost of the home warranty directly into your emergency fund and take a pass.
+It may make more sense to throw the home warranty cost directly into your emergency fund and take a pass.

 When purchasing a new home, you probably do not need a home warranty as one will be provided by the builder.
-For instance, In Minnesota, a new home must have a 1-year warranty on the entire home, a 2-year warranty on all of the systems and a 10-year warranty for the structure.
-Even if the appliances are not covered, they will all be new and come with their own warranty from the manufacturer.
+For instance, In Minnesota, a new home must have a 1-year warranty on the entire house, a 2-year warranty on all of the systems, and a 10-year warranty for the structure.
+Even if the appliances are not covered, they will all be new and come with their security from the manufacturer.

 Are All Home Warranty Companies the Same?

 Simple answer: no. Do your research.
 Check companies online.
 Ferret out online reviews.
 Ask your friends and family for recommendations.
 Check the Better Business Bureau.
 Lastly, read the contract carefully and know precisely what is covered, how it's covered, and how much choice you will have in the process.